LightningCreations/LCLib-CXX/docs/TypeTraits.md

 If the bool template value is true, defines a member `type` to be the instantiation of if_true with Ts..., otherwise defines that member `type` to be the instantiation of if_false with Ts....

 If the selected instantiation would be ill-formed, then there is no member `type` (conditional_substitute is SFINAE friendly).

 The template which is not selected is not instantiated.

-If any type in Ts... is an incomplete type, then both of if_true, and if_false must allow incomplete types (reguardless of which template is selected), or the selected template MUST allow incomplete types and all such incomplete types shall be either (possibly cv-qualified) void, or an array of an unknown bound.
+If any type in Ts... is an incomplete type, then both of if_true, and if_false must allow incomplete types (reguardless of which template is selected), or the selected template must allow incomplete types and all such incomplete types shall be either (possibly cv-qualified) void, or an array of an unknown bound.
  If neither of these constraints are satisfied, the behavior of the instantiation is undefined.

-If the selected instantiation is an incomplete type, it shall be either (possibly cv-qualified) void, or an array of an unknown bound.
-If this constraint is violated, the behavior is undefined.

 ### auto_constant